-Mentioning benefits to chariti fact and "donations of any size o warm glow and pure altruis es, a concrete '' appealed m Catchy language, imagery and a photo made the email attractive MA KE A DIFFER Here's food for thought: If ever workplace giving, together we eryone from PM&C donated the averag could raise over \$600,000 a year for th e cost of a meal each fortnight through he causes we care about.
-Regular payroli giving has man I. It helps our staff suppo provides organisations iy benefits: ort a range of community needs and with a reliable source of income.
-2. There's no need to kee come from your pre-ta p receipts for tax time - deductions x salary.
-Sign up is easy.
-Just fol organisation from the l low the link below and choose an ist or add your own.
-This Harmony Day, as we refle big impact a small donation ca ct on how we can make Australia a coh n make. esive community, I invite you to consider the You can follow this link to get started, or go to ServiceNow $ ightarrow$ HR $ ightarrow$ F Pay & Conditions.
-Thank you - every little bit help psl Deputy Secretary, Economic and G20 Department of the Prime Minister and D Sherpa, and Diversity Champion nd Cabinet For further inquiries please email Torrande inquires, preuse entait Convenience of pre-tax A lead messenger incre Ased Mentioning Harmony Day payments and link to the chance of the email made it social and timely sign-un made it easy heing opened and read made it social and timely Sign up made it easy donors.
-The emails included a direct link to the sign-up page to make it easy to join.
+Mentioning benefits to charities, a concrete fact and "donations of any size" appealed to warm glow and pure altruism Catchy language, imagery and a photo made the email attractive

+Here's food for thought: If everyone from PM&C donated the average cost of a meal each fortnight through workplace giving, together we could raise over \$600,000 a year for the causes we care about.

+Regular payroll giving has many benefits:

+- It helps our staff support a range of community needs and provides organisations with a reliable source of income. - There's no need to keep receipts for tax time deductions come from your pre-tax salary. - Sign up is easy.
+Just follow the link below and choose an organisation from the list or add your own.

+You can follow this link to get started, or go to ServiceNow → HR → Pay & Conditions.

+Thank you - every little bit helps!

+Deputy Secretary, Economic and G20 Sherpa, and Diversity Champion Department of the Prime Minister and Cabinet One National Circuit Barton ACT 2600 | PO Box 6500 CANBERRA ACT 2600

+For further inquiries, please email

+Convenience of pre-tax payments and link to sign-up made it easy

+A lead messenger increased the chance of the email being opened and read Mentioning Harmony Day made it social and timely

+Figure 1: Behaviourally informed email